joblet

 rnx volume create temp-vol --size=1GB

-rnx run --volume=temp-vol process_data.sh
+rnx job run --volume=temp-vol process_data.sh

 4. Logging